oodrive/eguan/BUILD_OSX.md

 # for home brew tools before system one
 export PATH=/usr/local/bin:$PATH
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

+- problem with uuid: you may need to install e2fsprogs with homebrew brew install e2fsprogs

 For more information, see the linux build page.